 Dakshineswar Temple seen from the Vivekananda Bridge.

 The most interesting facet of the whole Ramakrishna-Totapuri Awakening phase is, that although Totapuri was a highly attained monk or guru at the time, he himself, as the above account seems to testify (and is verified in other accounts), may not have been Enlightened to the nth degree at the time he was coaching Ramakrishna.
-His Attainment may have been somewhere near, between, or similar to or akin to, what in Zen is refered to as Ken-chu-shi or possibly Daijo or maybe even Saijojo.
+His Attainment may have been somewhere near, between, or similar to or akin to, what in Zen is referred to as Ken-chu-shi or possibly Daijo or maybe even Saijojo.
 You may recall, at the beginning of the Buddha's spiritual quest, before Siddhartha Gautama became the Buddha, he studied under two teachers.
 The first teacher taught him the first seven Jhanas.
 The second teacher taught him the Eighth Jhana.
 Both teachers told him they had taught him ALL there was to learn.
 But Siddhartha still didn't know why there was suffering, so he left each of these teachers and wound up doing six years of austerity practises.
 These too did not provide the answer to his question and he abandoned these for what has come to be known as Sunyata or the Middle Way.
 The Sutras indicate that on the night of his Enlightenment, he sat down under the Bodhi Tree and began his meditation by practising the Jhanas then moving to product of his own making, Vipassana Meditation.
 When his mind was "concentrated, purified, bright, unblemished, rid of imperfection, malleable, wieldy, steady and attained to imperturbability" he direct it to the "true knowledges" that gave rise to his incredible breakthrough in consciousness known in the sutras as Anuttara Samyak Sambodhi, beyond the beyond of the Eighth Jhana.

 Totapuri's full and total Enlightenment transpired AFTER Ramakrishna's full Awakening when he walked out into the river and